MajidHaghparast/MSE/projects/readme.md

 # **Projects**
-📌 *Here I will provide list of example projects for the course*
+📌 *Here I will provide list of projects*